mlafeldt/chef-runner/README.md

 ## Testing

-chef-runner comes with a couple of Go unit tests and Cucumber features that help to ensure the tool works as expected.
+chef-runner comes with lots of Go unit tests that help to ensure the tool works as expected.
 You can run all tests this way:

     $ ./script/test